 “The time it takes to ship a horse overseas begins from the time that animal leaves the barn to the time it plants its hoof in the soil of its new home.
 Adding a 5-15 hour van ride on top of the time in flight is not cost effective and causes additional stress on the animals being shipped,” said Agriculture Secretary Roger Richardson.
 “A permanent Mid-Atlantic Animal Import and Export Center could reduce the cost of shipment for horse owners and buyers, and reduce the stress on transported horses thereby increasing the overall condition and productivity of animals shipped overseas.”

 The original Miami Animal Import Center, with only 40 stalls, was deemed inadequate, closing in 2000.
 In 2004, a new, state-of-the art facility, self-contained import facility opened with 104 stalls, with space now limited only during the months of December and January.
-Capacity is now meeting the peak demand period of September through February, while the employees focus on facility maintenance and improvements during the hotter months.
+Capacity is now meeting the peak demand period of September through February, while the employees focus on facility maintenance and improvements during the hotter months, they are looking to improve the maintenance work by utilizing software solutions such as a computerized management system that can allow them to properly organize maintenance work in its entirety, ensuring all maintenance work is carried out correctly.
 The facility does not handle exports.
 The Miami Animal Import Center has direct access to Miami International Airport and monitors export shipments of horses at other airports and seaports in the south Florida area.
 The Los Angeles facility is notable in that it is a successful and profitable public-private venture that could be used as a model for a facility at BWI.